ShreyanshMisra/Kapok/docs/01_architecture.md

 - **Firebase Monitoring** - Backend service health
 - **Error Logging** - Comprehensive error tracking
 - **Alert System** - Proactive issue detection

----

-*This architecture documentation provides a comprehensive overview of the Kapok application's design and implementation.
-For specific implementation details, refer to the individual component documentation.*